-When we touch the different fingers in certain gestures, it activates the 5 natural elements which affects Prana within us.
-Julie Bernier, Ayurvedic practitioner and Yoga therapist, explains “Mudras integrate the annamaya kosha (physical body) with the manomaya kosha (mental body) and the pranamaya kosha (pranic body).
+When we touch the different fingers in certain gestures, it activates the 5 natural elements which affect Prana within us.
+Julie Bernier, Ayurvedic practitioner, and Yoga therapist explains “Mudras integrate the annamaya kosha (physical body) with the manomaya kosha (mental body) and the pranamaya kosha (pranic body).
 This is why we can feel their effects, as they develop our mental awareness of the flow of prana throughout the physical body.”

 Yoga mudras can significantly help us to create balance among the different elements within us.
 Here are 5 helpful yoga mudras that can help you heal certain ailments and live a healthier life: